gityuyibin/gitdir/readme.txt

 Git is a version-control-system, free and opensource.
-Git is easy to learn and use.
+Git is free software distributed under the GPL. # folded easy to learn and use.